ropensci/roweb/_posts/2017-06-13-ropensci_text_tools.md

 ---

 Textual data and natural language processing are still a niche domain within the R ecosytstem.
 The [NLP task view](https://cran.r-project.org/view=NaturalLanguageProcessing) gives an overview of existing work however a lot of basic infrastructure is still missing.
-At the rOpenSci [text workshop](https://ropensci.org/blog/blog/2017/05/03/textworkshop17) in April we discussed many ideas for improving text processing in R. These discussions revealed core areas in R that need improvement:
+At the rOpenSci [text workshop](https://ropensci.org/blog/blog/2017/05/03/textworkshop17) in April we discussed many ideas for improving text processing in R which revealed several core areas that need improvement:

  - Reading: better tools for extracing text and metadata from documents in various formats (doc, rtf, pdf, etc).
  - Encoding: many text packages work well for ascii text but rapidly break down when text contains Hungarian, Korean or emojis.
- - Integerchange: packages don't work well together due to lack of data classes or conventions for textual data (see also [ropensci/tif](https://github.com/ropensci/tif))
+ - Interchange: packages don't work well together due to lack of data classes or conventions for textual data (see also [ropensci/tif](https://github.com/ropensci/tif))

-There were also many suggestions for C/C++ libraries that text researchers in R might benefit from.
+Participants also had many good suggestions for C/C++ libraries that text researchers in R might benefit from.
 Over the past weeks I was able to look into these suggestions and work on a few packages for reading and analyzing text.
 Below is an update on new and improved rOpenSci tools for text processsing in R!

 ## Google language detector 2 and 3